DANCE ARTIST – GENERAL

 Maida Rust Withers was born in Kanab, Utah, in the Mountain West of the United States, the youngest in a Mormon family of eight children.
-The Rust family built the Kaibab Lodge ten miles from the North Rim of the Grand Canyon, one of the wonders of the world.
-She spent her early years living in Salem, Utah in Utah County, an idealic small community in a valley ringed by beautiful mountains.
-She has always been grateful to LaVaun Turner, her childhood teacher of dance, for her love of dancing, making dances, and teaching dance.
-Surely tap dance has left its improvisational mark on Maida through the quick movement of the legs and feet, her rhythms, and her ability to entertain.
-Maida’s free spirit and wit surely originated in the red earth of Southern Utah and from her somewhat unusual pioneer heritage.
+Her grandfather, William Rust, and her father, Woodruff Rust, built the Kaibab Lodge (1925) ten miles from the North Rim of the Grand Canyon – a national park and one of the wonders of the world.
+The Rusts had a vision of tourism before there was such a word.
+Early years were spent in Salem, Utah in Utah County, a small community in a valley ringed by beautiful mountains, a continuous source of strength then and now.
+It was in this beautiful small-town setting that she developed a love of freedom of thought about life, freedom of adventure and discover, and, especially, a vision of the universe as experienced in the clear dark sky of night.
+In the Mormon society, coming together to sing, dance, and share the joy of living is very important.
+I have always been grateful to LaVaun Turner, my childhood teacher of dance, for her love of dancing, making dances, and teaching dance.
+A typical class involved 15 minutes each of gymnastics, tap, ballet, and what became known as contemporary dance.
+“I loved to dance.
+Dance focused my intense passion and creative imagination.
+Surely tap dance has left its improvisational mark on me through the quick movement of my legs and feet, my rhythms, extreme dramatic flare, and my ability to entertain.
+My free spirit and wit surely originated in the red earth of Southern Utah, from an unusual radical puritan background, settlers of Boston, and my daring pioneer heritage.”